-For most people, buying a home in Los Angeles is the largest purchase they’ll ever make.
+For most people, buying a home in Riverside is the largest purchase they’ll ever make.
 Many people have to scrimp and save for years in order to afford it, as well as working hard to establish the credit needed to get a mortgage loan.
 And that’s why so many people believe buying a home is out of reach of their budget.
 If you’re among them, don’t despair though.
-You can afford it you implement these 5 ways to maximize your budget when buying a home in Los Angeles.
+You can afford it you implement these 5 ways to maximize your budget when buying a home in Riverside.

 1. Calculate Current Expenses and Cost of Home Ownership